-The Grange League Federation Exchange Scholarships are two in number, and are for \$50 each.
-These scholarships are available to members of the 1932 4-H Dairy Clubs.
-Application for these scholarships must be made to Mr. W. J. Wright, State Club Leader, at the New York State College of Agriculture, Ithaca, New York, on or before September 17.
-Awards will be made by the Grange League Federation Exchange on the advice of a committee consisting of the State Club Leader, a representative of the Department of Animal Husbandry of the New York State College of Agriculture, and a representative of the Grange League Federation Exchange.
+The Grange League Federation Exchange Scholarship is for \$50.
+This scholarship is awarded to a member of the 1936 4-H Poultry Club.
+Application for this scholarship must be made to Mr. W. J. Wright, State Club Leader, at the New York State College of Agriculture, Ithaca, New York, on or before September 14.
+The award is made by the Grange League Federation Exchange on the advice of a committee consisting of the State Club Leader, a representative of the Department of Animal Husbandry of the New York State College of Agriculture, and a representative of the Grange League Federation Exchange.